stephaniea-a/online_game/readme.md

 ## Objective

-This is a matching squares memory game.
+A matching squares memory game in which players must use their memory in order to match animal pairs.

 ## How to Run